 - Explains the characteristics of natural fibres to show how they compare to synthetic fibres for a range of purposes

-- Provides an overview of the environmental impact of the processing of fibres, and how this create industrial waste
+- Provides an overview of the environmental impact of the processing of fibres and how this creates industrial waste

 - Covers a wide range of natural fibres in detail, from traditional silk and wool to electrospun biopolymers

 - Provides the latest updates on technologies for designing natural fibres and applying them to the development of new products